 4) Don’t Stress Them Out, Man!

-If there’s one thing that we can all agree on, it’s that stress is a bad thing!
+If there’s one thing that we can all agree on, stress is a bad thing!

-A paper in the journal NPJ Science of Learning , a team of scientists assessed how stress affects learning and memory.
+In a paper in the journal NPJ Science of Learning , a team of scientists assessed how stress affects learning and memory.
 They hit on some excellent points: today’s classroom is incredibly demanding and stressful, with exams at ever-younger ages, bullying and more.
-At home, parents can unintentionally pile more stress on their kids by making every experience a learning experience, and not ever letting them just… Be kids.
+Parents can unintentionally pile more stress on their kids at home by making every experience a learning experience and not ever letting them just… Be kids.

 In the course of their review, the scientists found that stress can have a deleterious effect on memories and memory formation.
-Adrenaline and the ‘fight or flight’ reaction, as triggered by stress, can actually help memory or hinder it in equal parts.
-Small stressful experiences just before or after learning can help memory formation, but continual stress over a long period of time can decrease a child’s ability to make memories in the future.
+Adrenaline and the ‘fight or flight’ reaction triggered by stress can help memory or hinder it in equal parts.
+Small stressful experiences just before or after learning can help memory formation, but continual pressure over a long period can decrease a child’s ability to make memories in the future.